 - Sorbet.
 You’ll be thankful for this one come summer!
 Most ice cream stands have a large selection of sorbet which has been a godsend for my ice cream loving son (and his ice cream loving parents!).

 - Ratatouille.
-This dish from the South of France is one of the rare dishes that is entirely vegan – entirely by accident!
+This dish from the South of France is one of the rare dishes that is entirely vegan – by accident!
 So you can chow down on this classic dish as much as you like.
+Just double check the vegetables aren’t cooked in butter (rare, and not the typical recipe, but you never know in France!).

 - Pizza.
 Ok, so pizza should really be under the Italian section, but as far as I can tell (if the number of pizza vans/shops in every village are anything to go by) the French adore their pizzas.
 Simply ask for a vegetarian pizza “sans fromage” and you’ve got yourself a vegan pizza!
 Another nifty bonus is that when you order pizza in France, it almost always comes with a sachet, or bottle if you’re eating in, of sauce piquante – a chilli infused oil that makes even the plainest of pizzas taste amazing, and combats any cheese-deficit dryness.